carsales/200oker/README.md

 # 200OKer
-A tool to help with application warmup and basic OKness checking
+A command-line tool to help with web application warmup and basic OKness checking